python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_7c_types.md

 We know that the type of `a` in this example is `int` (short for integer).

+ℹ️ This material coincides with material from python slideshow B (slides 21-22).

 ```python3
 a = int(input("How old are you? "))
 print(f"Next year, you'll be {a + 1} years old.")